morningred88/AWS/DOP-C01_Devops_Prof/Configuration_Management/Configuration_Management_notes.md

 AWS console > Go to action > Add the both environments for swapping.

 After we swapped url for the blue green deployment, some user may still see the older version based on TTL.

+### Worker environment

+Application can perform  the long running process on worker tier.